Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Methodology

+Theorem \ref{thm: asymptotic_distribution} presents significant technical challenges beyond the results established in \citep{dube:24} for two sample testing.
 Here we discuss the major bottleneck that we needed to overcome in proving Theorem \ref{thm: asymptotic_distribution} and relegate the technical details to the Supplement.
-Since the goal is to have a sample-splitting free test, we use the same observations $Y_1, \dots, Y_n$ to estimate the distance profiles and thereafter to estimate the scan statistic that makes each summand in \eqref{eq: scan_statistic} significantly dependent on each other.
-To obtain the null distribution in Theorem \ref{thm: asymptotic_distribution} we decompose the test statistic \eqref{eq: test_stat} into several parts, some of which contribute to the asymptotic null distribution while we that the others are asymptotically negligible using maximal inequalities from U-process theory.
+Since the goal is to have a sample-splitting free scan statistic, we use the same observations $Y_1, \dots, Y_n$ to estimate the distance profiles and thereafter to estimate the scan statistic that makes each summand in \eqref{eq: scan_statistic} significantly dependent on each other.
+To obtain the null distribution in Theorem \ref{thm: asymptotic_distribution} we decompose the test statistic \eqref{eq: test_stat} into several parts, some of which contribute to the asymptotic null distribution while we show that the others are asymptotically negligible using L\'evy-type maximal inequalities \citep{eich:01} and decoupling results for $U$-processes \citep{gine:97}.